beshungh/Sales-Supply-Chain-Analysis/README.md

   - What is the average shipping cost for different product categories, and are there any significant variations?
   - How are our orders distributed among different priorities, and is there any impact on profitability?
   - Which product categories and sub-categories are driving the majority of our profits, and how can we optimise our product mix or marketing efforts to enhance profitability in underperforming categories?
-  - What percentage of our orders are being returned, and is there a specific product category with a high return rate?
   - Which products have the highest return rates, and what impact do returns have on overall sales and profit?